2024 24 Hours of Le Mans: Afternoon to finish

 AF Corse's No. 83 Ferrari was forced to retire from the battle for the win because of a motor–generator unit fault.

 Shwartzman brought the No. 83 Ferrari into the pit lane and moved it into the garage with smoke coming from the brakes due to a motor–generator unit malfunction on the front axle in the 21st hour, forcing the car to retire.
 Rain returned to the track before the end of the following hour, and teams switched back to wet-weather tyres.
 Jarvis's No. 22 United entry took the lead in the LMP2 category during the pit stop cycle.
 Hartley's No. 8 Toyota lost time in pit lane due to a defective wheel gun that was unable to install the front-right tyre.
 Nielsen's No. 50 Ferrari was investigated for a probable unsafe release into the path of the No. 37 Cool LMP2 car but was not penalised.
-Soon after, Hartley's No. 8 Toyota collided with Pier Guidi's No. 51 Ferrari at the right-hand Mulsanne circuit, as Hartley attempted to overtake Pier Guidi on the inside for second.
+Soon after, Pier Guidi's No. 51 Ferrari collided with Hartley's No. 8 Toyota the right-hand Mulsanne circuit, as Pier Guidi attempted to overtake Hartley on the inside for second.
 The accident sent Hartley spinning to the inside of the turn, and the No. 8 Toyota dropped to sixth place after losing about 35 seconds on that lap and five on the following lap as he generated heat in his tyres.

 López's No. 7 Toyota gained on Pier Guidi's No. 51 Ferrari and attempted to pass the Ferrari for second place at the Dunlop Chicane, but the two cars collided.
 He then slipstreamed by Pier Guidi on the Mulsanne Straight and took second into the first chicane.
 The right-hand side door on the No. 50 Ferrari struggled to stay shut, and Nielsen attempted to close it harder but was unsuccessful.
 The race director and black-and-white warning flags directed Nielsen to make a pit stop to repair the broken door, promoting López's No. 7 Toyota to the race lead and dropping Nielsen to fifth.
 The No. 51 Ferrari received a five-second time penalty to be served at its next pit stop after being determined to have caused the accident with the No. 8 Toyota.
 Nielsen's No. 50 Ferrari was out of the typical pit stop sequence compared to the rest of the Hypercar field, allowing him to reclaim the overall lead once the other cars made pit stops.
 Toyota kept López in the No. 7 vehicle rather than replacing him with Kobayashi due to his experience with the car's performance in the rain.